Yeo Bee Yin

-Yeo Bee Yin (杨美盈 (楊美盈, Yáng Měiyíng, Iôⁿ Bí-êng); born 26 May 1983) is a Malaysian politician from the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
-She served as the Minister of Energy, Science, Technology, Environment and Climate Change in the PH administration under former Prime Minister Mahathir Mohamad from July 2018 to the collapse of the PH administration in February 2020.
-She has served as the Member of Parliament (MP) for Puchong since November 2022 and for Bakri from May 2018 to November 2022.
-She also served as Member of the Selangor State Legislative Assembly (MLA) for Damansara Utama from May 2013 to May 2018 and Assistant National Publicity Secretary of DAP from November 2017 to March 2022.
+Yeo Bee Yin (杨美盈 (楊美盈, Yáng Měiyíng, Iôⁿ Bí-êng); born 26 May 1983) is a Malaysian politician and field engineer who has served as the Member of Parliament (MP) for Puchong since November 2022.
+She served as the Minister of Energy, Science, Technology, Environment and Climate Change in the Pakatan Harapan (PH) administration under former Prime Minister Mahathir Mohamad from July 2018 to the collapse of the PH administration in February 2020, MP for Bakri from May 2018 to November 2022 and Member of the Selangor State Legislative Assembly (MLA) for Damansara Utama from May 2013 to May 2018.
+She is a member of the Democratic Action Party (DAP), a component party of the PH coalition.
+She has also served the National Publicity Secretary of DAP since March 2025, Deputy Women Chief of DAP since September 2023 and State Secretary of DAP of Selangor since November 2024.
+She also served as the Assistant National Publicity Secretary of DAP from November 2017 to March 2022.

+She currently serves as the DAP National Publicity Secretary, Selangor DAP Secretary and Chief of the DAP Selangor Women's Wing.
+Additionally, she is the Member of Parliament for Puchong, Selangor, and Chairperson of the Parliamentary Special Select Committee on Women, Children, and Community Development.

 Early life

 Yeo was born on 26 May 1983, and started growing up in Gomali Estate before moving to a small town, Batu Anam in Segamat at the northern part of Johor.